gaia-unlimited/community-workshop2/docs/content/logistics.md

 Please read the [safety measures and guidelines](https://docs.google.com/document/d/1p1lkY8kArtnSZjij1QTU1c6mggulZPf8h-TEnVDxnuw/edit?usp=sharing) for this workshop.

 ## <i class="fa-solid fa-bed"></i> Accommodation
 Participants are responsible for making their own accommodation arrangements.

-More details will follow soon.
+The venue is pretty much in the city center.
+There is a large number of lodging options within 20-30 min of walking distance.
+We do not have specific recommendations, you can use your favorite search engine to find a place.

 _don't hesitate to contact us if you have any questions_.